Kauto/animationvideo/README.md

 ## Example
-Here is how it looks like in an example:
+Here is how the code looks like in an example:
 ```js
 import Engine from 'animationvideo/Engine.mjs'
 import Norm from 'animationvideo/Scenes/Norm.mjs'